cybercongress/cybercongress/site/content/post/game-of-links-end.md

 10 of the top 15 CIDs are [an experiment](https://github.com/Snedashkovsky/knowledge_graph_research) was provided by [groovybear](https://cyber.page/network/euler/hero/cybervaloper177y7sqkxmvl22j632haf8y9gv0j3weds5e4sd5) where he researches the knowledge Graph by attack the cyber algorithm.

-The first 10 string CIDs excluding the experiment are: class, united states, city, japan, canada, property, thing, england, list of latin words with english derivatives, united kingdom
+The first 10 string CIDs excluding the experiment are:
+"class", "united states", "city", "japan", "canada", "property", "thing", "england", "list of latin words with english derivatives", "united kingdom"

 All pic are photos from the cyber Academy events.